marktodman/voyage-vert/README.md

 Buttons were styled to standout with hover actions to provide user feedback.
 All delete or cancel buttons were styled in red as a widely accepted color to direct user caution.

+Two fonts were chosen for the site using [Google Fonts](https://fonts.google.com/).
+Oleo Script Swash Caps was used for the VoyageVert logo present of every page.
+Catamaran was used for the text for the Navbar and main site content throught the site to satisfy the UX objectives.

 ---
 ## PLANNING